A tree-filled neighborhood near Camelback Mountain

 Camelback East Village Demographics and Home Trends

-COMPLETELY REMODELED BILTMORE AREA HOME offers the perfect balance of Luxury, Charm & Location.
-This is a rare opportunity to own a beautifully updated home in one of Central Phoenix's most sought-after locations.
+COMPLETELY REMODELED BILTMORE AREA HOME offers the perfect balance of Luxury, Charm, Location & Price!
+A rare opportunity to own a beautifully updated home in an Awesome Central Phoenix location.
 Step inside to find light-filled living spaces w/a smooth, flowing layout that connects effortlessly to a gorgeous chef's kitchen.
-Sleek cabinetry, modern finishes & clean design make
+Sleek cabinetry, modern finishes & clean design make this home move-in

 This four bedroom + detached flex room (above garage) home is located in an outstanding enclave of newer construction homes in the heart of central Phoenix.
 Walk in front door to find spacious family room that's open to kitchen.
 Storage is abundant in this house.
 Spacious covered patio to sit outside and enjoy beautiful grassy backyard.
 Garage has flex room above; currently used as a workout